Devansh-ops-maker/DevanshSingh-langsmith-MAT496/README.md

 ---

+## Learnings from Module 2 (Course 1)
+- Learned that we can **create our own datasets** using the LangSmith SDK.
+- Explored how to structure **inputs and outputs** for question-answer datasets.
+- Observed how datasets can be used later to retrieve answers or build retrieval-augmented workflows.

+---

+## Changes Implemented for Module 2 (Course 1)
+- Implemented a **question-answer dataset** related to **how to register for ICPC**.
+- Used the LangSmith `Client` to **create examples** in the dataset.
+- Prepared multiple input questions and corresponding output answers to simulate real queries.

+---

 ## Changes Implemented for Module 1 (Course 4)
 - Added a **conversation workflow** to log multiple question-answer interactions as a single track.
 - Demonstrated how each step (retrieval, LLM call, response generation) is traced under the same conversation key.